kkkayla33/Pitt-Express/README.md

 # Pitt-Express
-Pitt-Express Grocery Delivery is a grocery delivery system, building with HTML, AJAX and CSS.
+Pitt-Express Grocery Delivery is a grocery delivery system, building with PHP and MySQL.

 Support functions- customer page